London to Casablanca 2009

 The village of Moulay-Idriss was the finish, having climbed up from Beni-Ammar where we turned off a main road, the Time Trial being a short taster of things to come set over just nine kilometres.
 Full-on S-bends climbed up through the olive groves and cork trees, getting more twisty towards the summit, with the added challenge that recent heavy rains have swamped much of the road with a thick coating of mud, which has now set as hard as concrete in the sun.

-Best time was set by Andrew and Sarah Mallagh in their Porsche 914/6, something of a rarity in rallying.
+The best time was set by Andrew and Sarah Mallagh in their Porsche 914/6, something of a rarity in rallying.
 They crossed the line in 8 minutes 26 seconds, beating a hard-charging Robin Eyre-Maunsell and Peter Scott in the Daihatsu Sirion, on 8:32, the Porsche Carerra of Steve Hyde on 8:38, and The Heal’s MG ZR on 8:59, two seconds ahead of the Americans in the works-replica Datsun 240Z.
 Some flunked it – Andy Actman in the little Citroen AX lost its electrics just after the start line, and had to tackle the climb without lights.

 Out in the car park, the ex-works 1800 Landcrab was receiving a new ball joint to cure a clonk in the front suspension, and the electrics of the black MGB of David Miller was receiving attention.
 The big Jaguar Mk7 of Chris Sanders and Simon Hatch flattened an exhaust silencer and its now rattling badly – being made of stainless steel it will be tricky if not impossible to weld locally, so amputation of a large section might be the only drastic remedy.